markdom/specification/1.0/markdom.md

 An [*Markdom image content*] is a [*Markdom content*] that represents an image, including a title text and an alternative text.
 Implementations that generate output that is displayed to humans should display the linked image with the title text or, if the linked image couldn't be resolved, the alternative text as if the [*Markdom image content*] was a [*Markdom text content*].

 A [*Markdom link content*] has a mandatory string parameter named `uri` and an optional string parameter named `title` and an optional string parameter named `alternative`.

 Valid values of the `uri` parameter are valid [URI references](https://tools.ietf.org/html/rfc3986#section-4.1).
 Values of the `uri` parameter should link to an image resource (e.g. a JPEG or PNG file).
 Actual applications that process [*Markdom documents*] may impose further constraints.

 Values of the `title` parameter should not contain any [control](http://www.fileformat.info/info/unicode/category/Cc/list.htm) characters.
+Values of the `title` parameter, if present, shouldn't be empty.

 Values of the `alternative` parameter should not contain any [control](http://www.fileformat.info/info/unicode/category/Cc/list.htm) characters.
-Values of the `alternative` parameter shouldn't be empty.
+Values of the `alternative` parameter, if present, shouldn't be empty.

 ##### Line Break Content {#domain-linebreakcontent}

-A [*Markdom line break content*] is a [*Markdom content*] that represents a link.
+A [*Markdom line break content*] is a [*Markdom content*] that represents a line break.
 A line break is either a *hard line break* or a *soft line break*.
 Implementations that generate output that is displayed to humans should display only hard line breaks.
 Implementations that generate output that is processed as source code, e.g. as Markdown text, should also display soft line breaks in a way that doesn't introduce line breaks during further processing of the generated source code.

 A [*Markdom line break content*] has a mandatory boolean parameter named `hard`.

 ##### Link Content {#domain-linkcontent}

 A [*Markdom link content*] is a [*Markdom content*] that represents text with a link, including a title.
-Implementations that generate output that is displayed to humans should display text appropriately emphasized (e.g. underlined or in a different color).
+Implementations that generate output that is displayed to humans should display the text appropriately emphasized (e.g. underlined or in a different color) and provide an appropriate form of interaction that allows the human to open the link.

 A [*Markdom link content*] has a mandatory string parameter named `uri` and an optional string parameter named `title` and a sequence of [*Markdom contents*] named `contents`.